Erie SeaWolves vs. New Hampshire Fisher Cats - Game Notes

 - The SeaWolves enjoyed their best month of July (20-6) since 1997 when they went 22-7

-- Tonight is the first of six meetings in 2019 between Erie and New Hampshire (August 2-4 at UPMC Park & August 9-11 at Northeast Delta Dental Stadium)
+- Tonight is the second of six meetings in 2019 between Erie and New Hampshire (August 2-4 at UPMC Park & August 9-11 at Northeast Delta Dental Stadium)

-- Erie leads the Eastern League with a .249 batting average while New Hampshire is tied for sixth at .241
+- Erie leads the Eastern League with a .250 batting average while New Hampshire is tied for fifth at .241

-- Erie has struck out 856 times (fourth-fewest in the EL) while New Hampshire has gone down on strikes 986 times (most)
+- Erie has struck out 865 times (fourth-fewest in the EL) while NH has gone down on strikes 997 times (second-most)

-- The SeaWolves pitching staff is second in team ERA (3.32) while the Fisher Cats staff ranks seventh (3.62)
+- The SeaWolves pitching staff is second in team ERA (3.28) while the Fisher Cats staff ranks 12th (3.94)

-- Erie pitching has held opponents to a .229 batting average which best in the league
+- Erie pitching has held opponents to a .230 batting average which tied for best in the league

-- Erie's defense is tied for second in fielding percentage (.982) while New Hampshire is tied for ninth in the league (.977)
+- Erie's defense is second in fielding percentage (.982) while New Hampshire is tied for ninth in the league (.977)

 - In 2018, Erie went 1-5 against New Hampshire and was swept in three games at UPMC Park (June 18-20)